XANOZOID/Burger/README.md

 # Goals

+- simple but expressive
+- meant for making games
+- portable, with many supported targets
+- usable as a standalone language
+- can do server side programming with it too
+- concurrency and parallel programming without the hassle

+# More

+Please see [Outline 6 features](outline_0_6_refined.md) for syntax/semantics and [Outline 6 newest features](outline_0_6_newfeatures.md) for
+the most impactful recent additions.

+# Supplemental (extension of Goals)

 Eventually, this language will be used for a 2d game engine.
 One of the goals in that case is to keep things simple enough to be efficient, but equally expressive without breaking its primary goal (static invocations only).